gaultier/blog/sha.md

 What about a release build (without Address Sanitizer), for comparison?

-This is SIMD-less version with `-O2 -march=native`, using auto-vectorization:
+This is SIMD-less version with `-O2 -march=native`, benefitting from some auto-vectorization:

 ```sh
 $ hyperfine --warmup 3 './a.out ./NetBSD-9.4-amd64.iso ~/Downloads/NetBSD-9.4-amd64.iso.torrent'